wazuh/wazuh-documentation/source/cloud-service/your-environment/accessing-cold-storage.rst

 The cold storage is located in an AWS S3 bucket.
 Using the Wazuh Cloud API, you can generate a temporary AWS token that allows you to download your data using the Amazon S3 REST API.

-Next, the process of manually accessing cold storage is going to be described, but a script is provided on the `Automation of the access`_ section to make this configuration automatically.
+Prior to describing the process of manually accessing cold storage, a script is provided on the `Automation of the access`_ section to easily extract it after receiving the AWS token.
 Take a look at the `Filename format`_ section to understand how your information is stored.

 1. **Authentication**